deg93/adidas-subscriptions-webapp/README.md

 ng serve
 ```

+Once executed, in your browser, open [http://localhost:4200/](http://localhost:4200/).
 To run the previous commands, it is necessary to have Node.js (+16) and Angular CLI (+13) installed.